yifanyin11/yifanyin11.github.io/index.md

 * Background in Lidar SLAM, 3D reconstruction
 * Performed localization and mapping using data from collection of Lidars to the mobile robot using particle filtering
 * Experience on C/C++ programming/ debugging skills, developed skills on software design and algorithm developments
+* Experience on collaborative development using Git as a version control platform

 ### Publications
 1. [Study on the Boost Converter with Parasitic Parameters of SiC MOSFET](https://iopscience.iop.org/article/10.1088/1742-6596/1846/1/012061)